oroinc/documentation/commerce/frontstore_guide/orders/index.rst

 You can create an order in two ways:

-1. From a Shopping List
+* From a shopping list
-2. From a Quick Order Form
+* From a quick order form

 Shopping List
 ~~~~~~~~~~~~~